kr15h/ofxPiMapper/README.md

 I'm trying to organize the project by adding future release version milestones and assigning specific issues as TODO items to them.
 If you notice something strange or see that there is something that can be done in a better way, don't hesitate and add an issue.

-As of Release 0.1.5 some refractoring has been done (thanks [aspeteRakete](https://github.com/aspeteRakete)), namespaces have been added and we are thinking about introducing a code style for this project.
+As of Release 0.2.0 some refractoring has been done (thanks [aspeteRakete](https://github.com/aspeteRakete)), namespaces have been added and we are thinking about introducing a code style for this project.
+Still improving on the overal structure.

 Licence
 -------